elixir-europe/rdmkit/pages/your_domain/virology.md

 ### Solutions
 To ensure secure and effective data sharing in virology outbreak surveillance, researchers and institutions should implement structured strategies:
-* Balance accessibility with security in data sharing by implementing measures that protect sensitive data while ensuring it remains discoverable and accessible, following the guidelines provided on the RDMkit pages for [Data Security](https://rdmkit.elixir-europe.org/data_security) and [Data Discoverability](https://rdmkit.elixir-europe.org/data_discoverability)
+* Balance accessibility with security in data sharing by implementing measures that protect sensitive data while ensuring it remains discoverable and accessible, following the guidelines provided on the pages for [Data Security](https://rdmkit.elixir-europe.org/data_security) and [Data Discoverability](https://rdmkit.elixir-europe.org/data_discoverability)
   * Use controlled-access repositories like [VODAN - GO FAIR](https://www.go-fair.org/implementation-networks/overview/vodan/) to manage and access sensitive patient or outbreak data securely.
   * Implement data access governance models that allow tiered access based on user credentials and need.
-  * Utilize [Pathoplexus](https://pathoplexus.org/) for managing metadata and access rights in a structured manner.
+  * Utilize {% tool "pathoplexus" %} for managing metadata and access rights in a structured manner.
 It is an open-source database dedicated to the efficient sharing of human viral pathogen genomic data, fostering global collaboration and public health response.
-* Ensure proper deposition of outbreak data into trusted repositories to facilitate data sharing, citation, and reuse, following best practices outlined on the RDMkit [Data Publication](https://rdmkit.elixir-europe.org/data_publication) page.
+* Ensure proper deposition of outbreak data into trusted repositories to facilitate data sharing, citation, and reuse, following best practices outlined on the [Data Publication](https://rdmkit.elixir-europe.org/data_publication) page.
   * Submit viral genomic sequences and epidemiological data to {% tool "gisaid" %}, NCBI {% tool "genbank" %}, and {% tool "european-nucleotide-archive" %} for public accessibility.
   * Use standard submission pipelines to ensure compliance with repository-specific metadata and formatting guidelines.
-* Assign persistent identifiers to datasets to enhance discoverability, citation, and long-term accessibility, following recommendations on the [RDMkit Identifiers](https://rdmkit.elixir-europe.org/identifiers) page.
+* Assign persistent identifiers to datasets to enhance discoverability, citation, and long-term accessibility, following recommendations on the [Identifiers](https://rdmkit.elixir-europe.org/identifiers) page.
   * Register DOIs or accession numbers for datasets to facilitate long-term accessibility and proper citation.
   * Ensure metadata linking persistent identifiers is properly formatted and recorded.
-* Comply with national and EU data-sharing regulations by consulting country-specific guidelines and legal frameworks available on the RDMkit [National Resources](https://rdmkit.elixir-europe.org/national_resources) page.
+* Comply with national and EU data-sharing regulations by consulting country-specific guidelines and legal frameworks available on the [National Resources](https://rdmkit.elixir-europe.org/national_resources) page.
   * Align data-sharing practices with GDPR, national laws, and institutional ethical guidelines.
   * Implement data-sharing agreements between collaborating institutions to formalize responsibilities.